-13. Contractors
+Contractors

-Contractor carrying out work on an area that is usually occupied by children.
-This work where possible, will be undertaken when children are not present.
+Contractors carrying out work on an area that is usually occupied by children will, where possible, be undertaken when children are not present.

-14. Service Level Agreements / Partnership Agreements
+Service Level Agreements / Partnership Agreements

-The Club's commitment to Safeguarding is outlined in any partnership agreements, its service level agreement with the Grimsby Town Sports and Education Trust or any other agreements that are in place with any service provider or for commissioned services insofar as those services relate to children.
+GTFC and GTF commitment to Safeguarding is outlined in any partnership agreements, its service level agreement and any other agreements that are in place with any service provider or for commissioned services insofar as those services relate to children.

-15. Ratios and the Supervision of Children
+Ratios and the Supervision of Children

-Any activity undertaken by GTFC will always be given full consideration to the appropriate number of staff members available depending on the age of the children involved, the degree of risk the activity involves, and whether there are any additional disability needs.
+Any activity undertaken by GTFC and GTF will always be given full consideration to the appropriate number of staff members available depending on the age of the children involved, the degree of risk the activity involves and whether there are any additional disability needs.
 The lower the age of the participants, the greater the need for supervision.